deepakjacob/rumblocks/README.md

 ### Modifying the blocks

-You can define your status bar blocks in `src/main.rs`:
+You can define your status bar blocks like the following `src/main.rs`:

 ```rust